 \[\langle y,T(x)\rangle _{\ell^2} = \langle T^*(y),x\rangle _{\mathcal X}\]

-Using a similar reasoning as above in the finite-dimensional case, we see that all (separable) Hilbert spaces with dimension $N$ are isomorphic to the $(\mathbb R^N, \lVert{}\cdot{}\rVert_2)$ space.
+Using a similar reasoning as above in the finite-dimensional case, we see that all (separable) complex Hilbert spaces with dimension $N$ are isomorphic to the $(\mathbb C^N, \lVert{}\cdot{}\rVert_2)$ space.
 The condition that $T^*=T^{-1}$ might remind you of unitary matrices ($U^\dagger = U^{-1}$, where $U^\dagger$ is the conjugate transpose of $U$), which are exactly the distance-preserving, structure-preserving matrices in $\mathbb C^N$.
+When we’re working with real Hilbert spaces we replace $\mathbb C^N$ with $\mathbb R^N$ and ‘unitary’ with ‘orthogonal’.
+Recall that $Q^\intercal = Q^{-1}$ for an orthogonal matrix $Q$.
+Orthogonal matrices are an isometry (distance-preserving) because $\lVert Qx\rVert_2 = \lVert x \rVert_2$, and they are an isomorphism (structure-preserving) because $\langle Qx, Qy \rangle =\langle x, Q^\intercal Qy \rangle = \langle x, y\rangle$.
+Note that isomorphisms also preserve the angles between vectors.

 The $L^p$ Space of Functions

-\[ \| f\|_{L^1} =\int_{\mathbb R} | f(x)| dx < \infty \]
+$$ \| f\|_{L^1} =\int_{\mathbb R} | f(x)| dx < \infty.$$

-\[ \| f\|_{L^2} =\left(\int_{\mathbb R} | f(x)|^2dx\right)^{1/2} < \infty \]
+$$ \| f\|_{L^2} =\left(\int_{\mathbb R} | f(x)|^2dx\right)^{1/2} < \infty$$

-which is a Hilbert space because it has the following inner product + norm combination:
+and is a Hilbert space because it has the following inner product + norm combination:

-\[ \langle f, g \rangle_{L^2} = \int_{\mathbb R} f(x) \overline{g(x)} dx\] \[ \| f\|_{L^2} = \sqrt{ \langle f, f \rangle_{L^2}}\]
+$$ \begin{align} \langle f, g \rangle_{L^2} &= \int_{\mathbb R} f(x) \overline{g(x)} dx\\ \| f\|_{L^2} &= \sqrt{ \langle f, f \rangle_{L^2}}. \end{align}$$

 The norms on $\ell^p$ and $L^p$ spaces are natural extensions of the $p$-norms for finite-dimensional vector spaces, and as expected, we have an inner product only when $p=2$.
 The $L^p(\mathbb R)$ space can be thought of as a ‘refinement’ of the domain of the $\ell^p$ space1, where the index set $\lbrace 1, 2, \dots, \infty\rbrace$ (which was countable) of $\ell^p$ is replaced with $\mathbb R$ (which is uncountable) in $L^p$.
 So even though these might seem like completely different concepts thrown together, they are closely related and inherit much of each other’s properties!